harman28/mailqun/README.md

 Bounce options:
-        --bounces                    Add this option to query bounces instead of events -a, --address [ADDRESS]          Bounced address, used with --bounces
+        --bounces                    Add this option to query bounces instead of events -a, --address [ADDRESS]          Bounced address, used with --bounces --delete [ADDRESS]           Delete address from bounces, used with --bounces

 View options:
         --view-body [URL]            Mailgun storage URL to fetch email body from